-g) Comply with federal, state, and local statutes and regulations related to solid waste?

-The City of Desert Hot Springs contracts with Desert Valley Disposal to serve the solid waste disposal needs of the city, including the Project.
-The Project will comply with all applicable solid waste statutes and guidelines.
-No impacts are expected relative to solid waste statues and regulations.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XVII.
-MANDATORY FINDINGS OF SIGNIFICANCE a) Does the Project have the potential to degrade the quality of the environ substantially reduce the habitat of a fish or wildlife species, cause a fish wildlife population to drop below self-sustaining levels, threaten to eli a plant or animal community, reduce number or restrict the range of a rare endangered plant or animal or elimin important examples of the major per of California history or prehistory? or minate e the e or nate b) Does the Project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a Project are considerable when viewed in connection with the effects of past Projects, the effects of other current Projects, and the effects of probable future Projects)? \boxtimes Discussion:
+Mitigation Measures: None g) Comply with federal, state, and local statutes and regulations related to solid waste? \boxtimes needs Discussion: ity of Desert Hot Springs contracts with Desort the city, including the Project.
+The Project idelines.
+No impacts are expected relative to ct will comply v vith all applicat ole solid waste • Mitigation Measures: None (MANDATORY FINDINGS OF SIGNIFICANCE Does the Project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? \boxtimes